HONDA ELITE S / R (SE50)

 The Elite S / R is quite a rare scooter in the USA, having just been sold there one year.
 It’s fortunate to have shared its motor with the early years of the Elite LX / SR. because otherwise virtually no aftermarket scene would exist for this scooter and OEM engine parts would be harder to come by.
 As it is, the Elite S / R is well supported for a scooter of this scarcity.

 The Elite S / R is a bit less practical than a lot of 50cc’s in the sense that it lacks storage space.
 The lack of any stow space under the seat combined with the barely useful cubby hole on the legshield mean that you won’t have too many good spots to store a spare spark plug and some 2-stroke oil.
 This is a really well built and reliable little Honda though.
 If you can find one that is well taken care of, it can still provide years of reliable use.

 The 80’s vintage style is quite apparent with this Honda, and it’s arguably the last Honda scooter introduced to really embody the style of the 80’s, with the SA50 having more of a sleeker 90’s style.
 The SE50 was a fitting conclusion to the amazing scooter years in the 80’s, with it’s peppy 2-stroke engine, quirky yet likeable style and superb reliability.

-OWNER REVIEWS (2) - Browse the Elite S / R Owner Reviews REVIEW - Add a Review of Your Elite S / R
+OWNER REVIEWS (2) - Browse Elite S / R Owner Reviews REVIEW - Add Your Review

 * Sporty graphics (Canada)